 The study of classroom management theory and techniques.
 Students analyze classroom variables related to organization and governance; study theories relevant to classroom motivation, discipline, and communications to evaluate classroom practices; and develop a management system based on evidence of effectiveness.
 This course does not apply toward Columbia College's Teacher Certification Program.
-Prerequisite: Full admit MAT or M.Ed. status.
+M.Ed.
+School Leader K-12 students: You are required to complete 300 practicum hours during this program.
+It is recommended that you complete 15 hours of practicum during this course.
+Your course instructor will check in with you.
+You will be asked to show your time log signed by your supervisor and course instructor.
+Prerequisite(s): Full admit MAT or M.Ed. status.